lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 The Portal's user interface
 ===========================

+Mouse-over to view pop-up boxes with instructions throughout the Portal interface.

 Across the top is a menu bar of interface options, but the DP0 data set is only accessed via the :ref:`Data-Access-Analysis-Tools-TAP` reached via the "RSP TAP Search" button.
 Under **TAP Searches** there are four steps.